 Nursing students have the opportunity to attend the Nurse Summer Training Program (NSTP) between their junior and senior years in the nursing program.
 After completing the Leadership Development and Assessment Course, nursing students can request to work in an Army hospital for three weeks at locations across the globe, to include Hawaii, Korea, Germany, and in the United States.
 Each student will be assigned an Army Nurse Corps officer as their preceptor/instructor to guide them through the nursing process.
 The student will learn valuable management and leadership skills and have the opportunity to apply them in a health care environment, setting themselves ahead of their peers when they return to campus.
 The student can request to work in the nursing specialty of their choice.
 Students are paid for the three weeks, and all travel and room & board expenses are paid for by the Army.

 You will have an opportunity to receive a commission as a 2nd Lieutenant in the Army Nurse Corps.
-After commissioning, you will attend the Officer Basic Course at Fort Sam Houston, San Antonio, Texas, en route to your first clinical assignment as an Army Nurse.
+After commissioning, you will attend the Basic Officer Leadership Course at Fort Sam Houston, San Antonio, Texas, en route to your first clinical assignment as an Army Nurse.
 Assignments are based on your input of location preference and your performance throughout both the nursing and ROTC programs.
 After just one year at your initial assignment, you will have the opportunity to attend a clinical specialty course in one of the following areas: Perioperative Nursing, OB/GYN Nursing, Critical Care Nursing, and Psychiatric/Mental Health Nursing.
-As of 2006, starting annual salary for a 2nd Lieutenant is around $41,000.
-Army Nursing Officers can expect to make around $65,000 after four years of service, and over $80,000 after ten years of service.
+As of 2013, starting annual salary for a 2nd Lieutenant is around $50,000.
+Army Nursing Officers can expect to make around $77,000 after four years of service, and over $98,000 after ten years of service.
 In addition to the salary, Army Nursing Officers receive 30 days of paid vacation per year, have full medical and dental coverage for their entire immediate family, and are eligible for retirement benefits after 20 years of service (retiring at 42 based on the average college graduate’s age).

 If you are having trouble accessing the templates after attempting to login please contact MSU Web Communications.